lkobierski/qa-engineering/README.md

 ## Notes

-Private API keys are not hardcoded in the repository.
+API keys are not hardcoded in the repository.